 18. Things to do at Parc Jean Drapeau

-Île Sainte-Hélène, which was named for Samuel de Champlain’s wife, and the man-made island of Notre-Dame was initially nestled here.
+Île Sainte-Hélène, which was named for Samuel de Champlain’s wife, and the man-made island of Notre Dame was initially nestled here.
 Today, it currently goes by the name Parc Jean-Drapeau is the best thing to do with kids in Montreal.

-The Biosphere, a relic of the 1967 world’s fair, is now a museum devoted to environmental concerns.
+The Biosphere, a relic of the 1967 World’s fair, is now a museum devoted to environmental concerns.
 The building, which is the largest of its kind in the world, is shaped like a sphere.

-Obviously, This eye-catching dome stands in the centre of the St. Lawrence Seaway, and the interior is filled with exhibits that promote environmental education, creative approaches to combating climate change, and gratitude for the world we live in.
+Obviously, This eye-catching dome stands in the center of the St. Lawrence Seaway, and the interior is filled with exhibits that promote environmental education, creative approaches to combating climate change, and gratitude for the world we live in.

 Other tourist attractions on the islands include La Ronde Amusement Park, the Stewart Museum’s historic 1820 British arsenal, Bassin Olympique, and the Circuit Gilles Villeneuve racetrack.